LiEnby/SceCompat-Diagnostic/README.md

 # SceCompat-Diagnostic

-Various distributions of SceCompat Diagnostic
+Repack of SceCompat Diagnostic to run on any vita/psp

 - Vita OFW